 On the terms and subject to the conditions set forth in the Amended Merger Agreement, on December 31, 2023, at 11:59 p.m.
 ET (the "Effective Time"), each share of DISH Network Class A common stock, par value \$0.01 per share ("DISH Network Class A Common Stock") and DISH Network Class C common stock, par value \$0.01 per share ("DISH Network Class C Common Stock") outstanding immediately prior to the Effective Time, was converted into the right to receive a number of validly issued, fully paid and non-assessable shares of EchoStar Class A common stock, par value \$0.001 per share ("EchoStar Class A Common Stock") equal to 0.350877 (the "Exchange Ratio").
-On the terms and subject to the conditions set forth in the Amended Merger Agreement, at the Effective Time, each share of DISH Network Class B common stock, par value \$0.01 per share ("DISH Network Class B Common Stock" and, together with DISH Network Class A Common Stock and DISH Network Class B common Stock, "DISH Network Common Stock"), outstanding immediately prior to the Effective Time was converted into the right to receive a number of validly issued, fully paid and non-assessable shares of Common Stock.
-"DISH Network Class A Common Stock"), outstanding immediately prior to the Effective Time was converted into the right to receive a number of validly issued, fully paid and non-assessable shares of EchoStar Class B Common Stock." (the "EchoStar Class A Common Stock"), outstanding immediately prior to the Effective Time was converted into the right to receive a number of validly issued, fully paid and non-assessable shares of EchoStar Class B Common Stock, the "EchoStar Class B Common Stock" and, together with the EchoStar Class A Common Stock, the "EchoStar Common Stock"), equal to the Exchange Ratio.
+On the terms and subject to the conditions set forth in the Amended Merger Agreement, at the Effective Time, each share of DISH Network Class B common stock, par value \$0.01 per share ("DISH Network Class A Common Stock"), outstanding immediately prior to the Effective Time, was Class B Common Stock", and, together with DISH Network Class A Common Stock and DISH Network Class B Common Stock, "DISH Network Class B Common Stock"), outstanding immediately prior to the Effective Time was converted into the right to receive a number of validly issued, fully paid and non-assessable shares of EchoStar Class B Common Stock, "DISH Network Class B Common Stock", outstanding immediately prior to the Effective Time was converted into the right to receive a number of validly issued, fully paid and non-assessable shares of EchoStar Class B Common Stock, par value \$0.001 per share (the "EchoStar Class B Common Stock" and, together with the EchoStar Class A Common Stock"), equal to the EchoStar Class B Common Stock" and, together with the EchoStar Class A Common Stock, par value \$0.001 per share (the "EchoStar Class B Common Stock" and, together with the EchoStar Class A Common Stock, the "EchoStar Class B Common Stock"), equal to the Exchange Ratio.